 With so many lovely tile patterns out there, where do you start with choosing the right design for your space?
 Hello!
 Right here.
 We have pulled together all our fave tile patterns as well as plenty of practical advice so you can make the right decision for your space.

-Once you've figured out what type of floor tiles you need, decide on the style you want.
-Whether you're recreating an authentic, Victorian-inspired look or aiming for something more contemporary, there's something to suit every style of interior in our gallery of floor tile designs.
+The first step to patterned tile success is to figure out what type of tiles you need – floor or wall – then you need to choose the style you want.
+Whether you're recreating an authentic, Victorian-inspired look or aiming for something more contemporary, there's something to suit every style of interior in our gallery of vibrant tile designs below.